-Fighting - A player deliberately strikes an opponent several times as to engage in fisticuffs.
+Fighting - A player throws a punch at an opponent during an altercation.
 The officials are provided a very wide latitude in the penalties which may be imposed under this rule.
 This is done intentionally to enable him/her to differentiate between the obvious degrees of responsibility of the participants for either starting or continuing the altercation.